Subsurface scattering

-Subsurface scattering (SSS), also known as subsurface light transport (SSLT), is a mechanism of light transport in which light that penetrates the surface of a translucent object is scattered by interacting with the material and exits the surface at a different point.
-The light will generally penetrate the surface and be reflected a number of times at irregular angles inside the material before passing back out of the material at a different angle than it would have had if it had been reflected directly off the surface.
+Subsurface scattering (SSS), also known as subsurface light transport (SSLT), is a mechanism of light transport in which light that penetrates the surface of a translucent object is scattered by interacting with the material and exits the surface potentially at a different point.
+Light generally penetrates the surface and gets scattered a number of times at irregular angles inside the material before passing back out of the material at a different angle than it would have had if it had been reflected directly off the surface.

 Subsurface scattering is important for realistic 3D computer graphics, being necessary for the rendering of materials such as marble, skin, leaves, wax and milk.
 If subsurface scattering is not implemented, the material may look unnatural, like plastic or metal.

 Rendering techniques

-To improve rendering efficiency, many real-time computer graphics algorithms only compute the reflectance at the *surface* of an object.
+To improve rendering efficiency, many real-time computer graphics algorithms only compute the reflectance at the surface of an object.
 In reality, many materials are slightly translucent: light enters the surface; is absorbed, scattered and re-emitted – potentially at a different point.
 Skin is a good case in point; only about 6% of reflectance is direct, 94% is from subsurface scattering.
 An inherent property of semitransparent materials is absorption.
 The further through the material light travels, the greater the proportion absorbed.
 To simulate this effect, a measure of the distance the light has traveled through the material must be obtained.

+Random walk SSS

+Published by Pixar, this technique is considered the state of the art.
+Usually integrated into a path-tracer.
+It essentially simulates what happens to real photons by tracing a light path into the material, generating new paths using a lambertian distribution around the inverted normal, then picking new directions at multiple steps to scatter the light path further, hence the name "random walk".
+Isotropic scattering is simulated by picking random directions evenly along a sphere.
+Anisotropic scattering is simulated usually by using the Henyey-Greenstein phase function.
+For example, human skin has anisotropic scattering.
+Optical depth / absorption is applied based on the length of the paths, using the Beer-Lambert law.
+Paths may be terminated inside the material when they reach a contribution minimum threshold or a maximum iteration count.
+When a path (ray) hits the surface again, it is used for gathering radiance from the scene, weighted by a lambertian distribution, as in a traditional path-tracer.
+This technique is intuitive and it is robust against thin geometry etc.